rolandshoemaker/stapled/DESIGN.md

 updated otherwise the process is repeated (more detail bellow).

+### Initialization

+Entries can be added to the cache in three ways

+1. from definitions in the configuration file
+2. from certificates in a watched directory
+3. from passing requests to upstream responders/`stapled`s

+Currently this is extremely messy and needs to be better thought through.
+Some code is duplicated/located outside where it probably should.

 ### Choosing when to refresh

 After a entry is added to the cache it is checked using the